artflow-vr/vr-ui/README.md

     * [ ] Move VRUI data to Three.js userData object.
 Inheriting from Object3D is also a possibility.
     * [ ] Put Horizontal and Vertical layout under same class and reuse code
     * [ ] VRUI with no data should throw an error
+    * [ ] Refactors view name, which are often followed by "view", useless because of the namespace.
+    * [ ] Move the `type` attribute to an integer or something more space efficient.
+    * [ ] Add multiple pages in a row by modifying `addPage` internal working.

 * Features
     * [ ] Add style to clone method to simplify element cloning with style changes